miscsb/bubble/README.md

 # Bubble

 ## Introduction
-At first, I started this project to learn for myself, but I figured that it could be a good template for someone else to learn how to make an app with a Java backend.
-It's a great language.
 This is my first project with gRPC (as opposed to REST) and my first project with a mobile frontend.
+You may use this project as a template for your own learning.

 Check [Overview](#Overview) for any tools you would like to see in action.
 Also check [Related Articles](#related-articles) for further reading.